shalecraig/shalecraig.github.io/_posts/2014-04-06-scala-config-for-intellij.markdown

   /usr/local/opt/scala/idea
 ~~~

-I was surprised, but figured I'd post it.
+I was surprised, and figured I'd post it.